Nvos/comparison2023/svelte.md

 ### 2 way binding

 2 way binding seems to be favored approach by svelte, given in multiple examples it is very simple to achieve just use `bind` directive and if needed just write to variable as easy as this.
 This can be problematic because both parent and child components will be able to modify this variable.
-This way of state synchronization should require specific consideration as while this is very convinient it can easily lead to hard to debug bugs. as instead of state always going down from `owner` to `children` it can go both ways.
-To avoid such problems other libraries consider state to be readonly and immutable and any change require explict operations to modify it.
+This way of state synchronization should require specific consideration as while this is very convenient it can easily lead to hard to debug bugs. as instead of state always going down from `owner` to `children` it can go both ways.
+To avoid such problems other libraries consider state to be readonly and immutable and any change require explicit operations to modify it.
 Example of `binding` usage:

 ```typescript
 <script>